NeverEverLive/redis-statistics/README.md

 This service work with this [service](https://github.com/NeverEverLive/simple-async-api)

-This service recieve data and track this
+This service recieve data and track it